bear-metal/memfd/README.md

 Memfd is a wrapper around the `memfd_create` system call which creates an anonymous memory-backed file and returns a file descriptor reference to it.
 It provides a simple alternative to manually mounting a `tmpfs` filesystem and creating and opening a file in that filesystem.
 The file is a regular file on a kernel-internal filesystem and thus supports most operations such as `ftruncate(2)`, `read(2)`, `dup(2)`, `mmap(2)` etc.

 Imagine that `malloc(3)` returns a file descriptor instead of a pointer.
 The system call also introduced a new feature called "file sealing".
 With file sealing you can specify to the kernel that the file backed by anonymous memory has certain restrictions such as: no writes occur to the file, and the file size does not shrink or grow.
-For IPC based servers the `F_SEAL_SHRINK` seal is of interest ask the server can be sure clients won't shrink it's buffers and can read files without side effects of unexpected shrinking.
+For IPC based servers the `F_SEAL_SHRINK` seal is of interest and the server can be sure clients won't shrink it's buffers and can read files without side effects of unexpected shrinking.

 ## Use cases